7 Realities of Sales Managers

 - Coaching & leadership style

-The xPotential Sales Manager Training is a 2 or 3-day live program focusing on the primary skills needed to successfully become a sales coach to their team.
+The xPotential Sales Management Training is a 2 or 3-day live program focusing on the primary skills needed to successfully become a sales coach to their team.

 Some of our Sales Management Training Topics:

 - Definition of Sales Leadership

 STEP 3: Coach